 Top 5 Ways to Practice Classroom Management Right From the Start!

-Get off to the right start with techniques you can implement from day one and keep up with throughout the year.
+Techniques to maintain control of the room that you can implement from day one and keep up with throughout the year

 Every year, I create a mock checking account system for my 6th grade class.
 The students get paid biweekly and live life in class just like they are on their own in the real world.
 If a student breaks a rule in class, he/she pays a fine.
 If a student is a repeat offender, the fine is doubled.
 The students determine the amount of the fines, as well as the amount of their paychecks prior to starting this year-long activity.
 If homework is not turned in, the student pays a fine.
 If a student does extra work (i.e. straightens the library, helps a classmate, etc.) he/she receives a bonus on his/her paycheck.
 The students keep track of their accounts using "checks" and "registers".
 I track their accounts just like the bank would and issue a monthly statement stating their current balance.
 At the end of the year, students who have not paid fines and still have money in their accounts get to participate in a class auction.
 Items auctioned include pencils, pens, calculators, pocket dictionaries, gift certificates, candy bars, and a pizza party.
 The students enjoy it and I like teaching them math that they will use every day.